 In addition, a Pancreatic Cancer High Risk Clinic is offered for patients and/or family members of patients who may be at increased risk of pancreatic cancer.
 Patients are followed long-term and may elect to participate in early detection research.
 Patients served by this clinic include those with family histories of pancreatic cancer or known mutations that predispose them to developing pancreatic cancer.

 Similarly, OHSU's multidisciplinary Pancreatitis Clinic and Inpatient Team cares for our patients with acute and chronic pancreatitis.
 Specialists work together to provide seamless, cohesive care.

-Finally, the Brenden-Colson Center is spearheading a multidisciplinary Total Pancreatectomy and Islet Autologous Transplantation program in collaboration with the Digestive Health Center and the Department of Surgery.
+Finally, the Brenden-Colson Center is spearheading a multidisciplinary Total Pancreatectomy and Islet Autologous Transplantation (TPIAT) program in collaboration with the Digestive Health Center and the Department of Surgery.
 This procedure has been shown to eliminate pain in up to 80% of chronic pancreatitis sufferers and allows patients to remain insulin independent despite the removal of their pancreas.
-There are only a handful of hospitals throughout the country that offer the procedure, and the program at OHSU will be one of only three west of the Mississippi.
+There are only a handful of hospitals throughout the country that offer the procedure, and the program at OHSU is one of only three west of the Mississippi.